 A majority (69%) of users bought products from a licensed cannabis dispensary, with 86% being satisfied or very satisfied with the experience.
 The main reasons for satisfaction: 43% appreciated knowing the products were safe, and 23% liked the quality.
-Only 7% approved of the price of legal weed in New Jersey, which has among the most expensive cannabis in the country.
+Only 7% approved f buying marijuana on the street was that no legal dispensary operated nearby.